Vive La Normandie

 Dec.
 19, 1931…A classic cover by Peter Arno.

-Just three years after the birth of Mickey, Disney had already carved a place for himself in American culture, drawing the attention of millions of Mickey fans — and one critic for the New Yorker — Gilbert Seldes, who penned a “Profile” of the “Mickey-Mouse Maker” (illustration by Hugo Gellert).
+Just three years after the birth of Mickey, Disney had already carved a place for himself in American culture, drawing the attention of millions of Mickey fans—and one critic for The New Yorker—Gilbert Seldes, who penned a profile of the “Mickey-Mouse Maker” (illustration by Hugo Gellert).
 Note in the second of these two excerpts how Disney was already connecting his product to patriotism and clean living through his Mickey Mouse Clubs:

 CASH COW…ER…MOUSE…Left, Walt Disney poses with his famous creation in 1935; top right, the Disney family in 1915: Parents Elias and Flora Disney in back row, right; Walt is seated with sister Ruth in front; photo of Disney proves the merchandising value of his little mouse from the very start.
+(IMDB/PBS/The Telegraph)

 A THING OF NIGHTMARES…Before the television show there was a theater-based Mickey Mouse Club.
 Pictured above is an early meeting of the Club at a theater in Ocean Park, California.
-Although the Club had 1 million members in the U.S. by 1932, Disney pulled the plug on the clubs in 1935.
-They were revived through several television series in 1955-59, 1977-79, and 1989-1994 (that last class featured a number of future stars including Ryan Gosling, Britney Spears, Christina Aguilera, and Justin Timberlake. (www.vintag.es)
+Although the Club had a million members in the U.S. by 1932, Disney pulled the plug on the clubs in 1935.
+They were revived through several television series in 1955-59, 1977-79, and 1989-1994 (that last class featured a number of future stars including Ryan Gosling, Britney Spears, Christina Aguilera, and Justin Timberlake). (www.vintag.es)

-In his conclusion, Seldes marveled at Disney’s productivity — a new picture made every two weeks — and his seemingly endless creativity.
+In his conclusion, Seldes marveled at Disney’s productivity—a new picture made every two weeks—and his seemingly endless creativity.
 Little could Seldes imagine that one day the man and his mouse would become a multinational mass media and entertainment conglomerate.

 I’M YOUR VEHICLE, BABY…Mickey gives Minnie a ride in his cab in 1931’s Traffic Troubles.
+(YouTube)

 You can watch 1931’s Traffic Troubles here: